NICMx/Jool/doc/usr/en/dns64.md

 (Similar instructions should be echoed in the routers and the nodes)

-Jool or J don't need to be aware of the DNS64 because domain names are completely transparent to NAT64, so you don't need to do anything else in J.
+Jool and _J_ don't need to be aware of the DNS64 because domain names are completely transparent to NAT64, so you don't need to do anything else in _J_.

 As for the leaf nodes, any IPv6 node which needs to access IPv4-only content _should_ use the DNS64 as its default name server (unless you want to specify it manually in your dig commands, I guess).